chingh1123/djs-v14-handler/README.md

 # Discord.js version 14 handler

-- Discord.js version 14 is not release yet, but if you wanna download and run the files↙️
+- For download and run the files↙️

 Please do:
 ```
-npm i discord.js@dev
+npm i discord.js@latest
 ```

 - And also, before install the djs version 14, **You must be update your [NodeJs](https://nodejs.org/en/download/current/) to version 16.9 or above.**